When can we visit?

 What does it cost and how do we pay?

 Entry to Sacrewell is £5 per pupil.
 School staff are free at a ratio of 1:4 (1:1 for pupils with SEND), additional adults are charged at our group rate of £7.50.
 Activities that are led by Sacrewell staff are an additional £1 each per pupil.
 There is plenty of free parking.
-Pre-visits by teachers are encouraged and free – please phone to organise one.
 We will give you an invoice after your visit.
 BACS details will be provided on the invoice.
 Please make cheques payable to Sacrewell Ltd.

 Current activities include: mill tours, tractor rides, pond dipping, lamb shows and the small animal experience.
 For classes reading Farm Boy by Michael Morpurgo or studying life on the Home Front, we offer a package including pre- and post-visit resources to use in the classroom.
 You can download a summary of how each activity might meet your curriculum needs in the downloads section below.

 School groups are also welcome to run their own teacher-led activities on the farm.